TubbyCat/droid_debloat_and_note/README.md

-*Admittedly much easier said than done.
+*Much easier said than done.
 Try your best I suppose.

 -----